-- Demonstrate, for each phase of the overall, E/E/PES and software safety lifecycles (by review, analysis and/or tests), that the outputs meet in all respects the objectives and requirements specified for the phase. - Test and evaluate the outputs of a given phase to ensure correctness and consistency with respect to the products and standards provided as input to that phase. - Integrate and test the E/E/PE safety-related systems. - Ensure that the design and implementation of the E/E/PE safety-related systems meets the specified safety functions and safety integrity requirements. - Plan the validation of the safety of the E/E/PE safety-related systems.
+- Demonstrate, for each phase of the overall, E/E/PES and software safety lifecycles (by review, analysis and/or tests), that the outputs meet in all respects the objectives and requirements specified for the phase. - Test and evaluate the outputs of a given phase to ensure correctness and consistency with respect to the products and standards provided as input to that phase. - Integrate and test the E/E/PE safety-related systems. - Ensure that the design and implementation of the E/E/PE safety-related systems meets the specified safety functions and safety integrity requirements. - Plan the validation of the safety of the E/E/PE safety-related systems. - Validate that the E/E/PE safety-related systems meet, in all respects, the requirements for safety in terms of the required safety functions and the safety integrity.

-2 Note that the SU category includes failures that do not cause a spurious trip
+&lt;sup>1 Note that the SU category includes failures that do not cause a spurious trip